 Frequency caps help you control the number of messages your users receive.
-It is common to run multiple messaging campaigns simultaneously or close to one another.
+It is common to run multiple messaging campaigns simultaneously or in close proximity to one another.
 The same user may qualify for more than one of these campaigns and be subject to receiving several messages in short succession.

 Alternatively, for a recurring or triggered campaign, the same user may re-qualify for this campaign and receive the same message more than once.
 Frequency caps provide the capability to ensure your users do not receive too many messages.